neha-harish28/chat_with_documents/README.md

 How to run the application?
 ## Backend -
-i.
-Create a folder named 'files' in the backend section.
+* Create a folder named 'files' in the backend section.

-ii. run the command 'uvicorn app:app --host 0.0.0.0 --port 80' in the terminal.
+* run the command 'uvicorn app:app --host 0.0.0.0 --port 80' in the terminal.

 ## Frontend/chatbot folder -
-iii. run the command 'npm run dev' in the terminal.
+* run the command 'npm run dev' in the terminal.

 Most of the requirements for the project should be satisfied by the provided requirements.txt file (backend folder) and npm packages mentioned in package.json file(frontend/chatbot folder) .